-[BACK OF PROXY]

-DETACH HERE THIS PROXY CARD IS VALID ONLY WHEN SIGNED AND DATED.

-\boxtimes Please mark votes as in this example

-1. TO ELECT DIRECTORS.

-Nominees:

-(1) Robert Deutschman (2) Mohan Gyani

-(3) Jeffrey Karish (4) Christopher Rogers

-(5) Paul Schaeffer (6) William G. Stone III

-\Box FOR ALL NOMINEES

-□ WITHHOLD ALL NOMINEES □ FOR ALL NOMINEES EXCEPT

-Instructions: To withhold authority to vote for any individual nominee, mark the "For All Nominees Except" box and write that nominee's name in the space provided above.

-2. To approve, in a non-binding advisory vote, the compensation of the Company's named executive officers, commonly referred to as "say-on-pay."
-FOR □ AGAINST ABSTAIN 3.
-To approve issuance of shares of the common stock of Digital Turbine, Inc. issuable upon the conversion of 8.75% convertible senior notes due 2020 and exercise of warrants issued in a private placement transaction in September 2016, as amended and supplemented in January and May 2017, in accordance with Nasdaq Marketplace Rules 5635(b) and 5635(d).
-FOR AGAINST ABSTAIN 4.
-To ratify the selection of SingerLewak LLP as the Company's independent registered public accounting firm of for the fiscal year ending March 31, 2018.
-FOR □ AGAINST ABSTAIN

-As to any other matters that may properly come before the meeting or any adjournments thereof, the proxy holders are authorized to vote in accordance with their best judgment.

-MARK HERE FOR ADDRESS CHANGE AND NOTE AT RIGHT. $\hfill \Box$

-PLEASE CHECK HERE IF YOU PLAN TO ATTEND THE MEETING. $\hfill \Box$

-(This Proxy should be marked, dated and signed by the stockholder(s) exactly as his or her name appears hereon, and returned promptly in the enclosed envelope.
-Persons signing in a fiduciary capacity should so indicate.
-If shares are held by joint tenants or as community property, both must sign.)
+[SEE REVERSE SIDE] CONTINUED AND TO BE - [BACK OF PROXY] CH HERE DATED THIS PROXY CARD IS VALID O ONLY WHEN SIGNED AND DATED. ⊠ Plea ase mark votes as in this example 4 500 TV FOT DVD FOTOD S 1.
+TO ELECT DIRECTORS.
+No minees: Robert Deutschman (2) Mohan Gyani (3) Jeffrey Karish (4) Christopher Rogers (5) Paul Schaeffer (6) William G. Stone III □ FOR ALL NOMINEES □ WITHHOLD ALL NOMINEES □ FOR ALL NOMINEES EXCEPT Шl· FOR ALL NOMINEES WITHHOLD ALL NO OMINEES I FOR ALI NOMINEE S EXCEPT Instructi ions: To withhold authority to vote for any individual nomin nee, mark the "For All Nomine es Excent" b ox and write tha t nominee's the space provided above. , 2.
+To approve, in a non-binding advisory vote, the compensation of the Company's named FOR AGAINST ABSTAIN executi ve officers, commonly referred to as "say-on-pay."
+3 To a pprove issuance of shares of the common stock of Digital T urbine Inc. issuable upon the FOR AGAINST ABSTAIN conversion of 8.75% convertible senior notes due 2020 and exercise of warrants issued in a П private placement transaction in September 2016, as amended and supplemented in January and 17, in accordance with Nasdaq Marketplace Rules 5635(b) 4.
+To ratify the selection of SingerLewak LLP as the Company's independent registered pu FOR AGAINST ABSTAIN accoun ting firm of for the fiscal year ending March 31, 2018.
+As to an y other matters that may properly come before the meeting or any adjournments thereof, the he proxy hole ders are authoriz ed to vote in accorda nce with their best judgment.
+MADIZ HERE FOR A DEREGG CHANGE AND NOTE AT DICHT г П MARK HERE FOR ADDRESS CHANGE AND NOTE AT RIGHT Γ. □ PLEAS E CHECK HERE IF YOU PLAN TO ATTEND THE MEE TING. □ oxy should be marked, dated and signed by the stockholder osed envelope.
+Persons signing in a fiduciary capacity shoul d so indicate.
+If shares are held d by joint ten ants or as comm unity property y, both must sign.)
+Signatu re: Date: 215114141 = Signatur re: Date: - THIS P ROXY, WHEN PROPERLY EXECUTED, WILL BE V OTED AS DIRECTED, OR IF NO CON TRARY DIRE CTION IS

-Signature:

-Date:

-Signature:

-Date: